PowerShell/PowerShell/docs/git/basics.md

 #### Linux

 Install by using the package manager on your system.
-A list of all the package managers and commands can be found [here][linux-git-dl]
+A list of all the package managers and commands can be found [here][linux-git-dl].

 Interactive tutorials
 ----------------------